ComicBit/aem-dispatcher-experiments/docs/Local-Dispatcher-macOS.md

 To [avoid issues](https://helpx.adobe.com/experience-manager/kt/platform-repository/using/dispatcher-macos-technical-video-setup.html) with using the dispatcher module on the Apache version included with macOS, Install Apache 2.4 with [Homebrew](https://brew.sh/):

-### M1 If you have an M1 Machine you should refer to this document:
+### If you have an M1 Machine [refer to this documentation](../docs/Local-Dispatcher-macOS-M1.md), additional steps are required for this machines.

     brew install httpd